Sesame Seed White

 Understanding the key chemical compounds helps explain why sesame seed white pairs well with certain ingredients.

-Monounsaturated fatty acid comprising ~40% of sesame oil; contributes to creamy texture and supports healthy cholesterol levels
+Monounsaturated fatty acid (omega-9) comprising about 45% of sesame seed oil; contributes to creamy mouthfeel and cardiovascular benefits

 Quick Tips